mehh0vcki/group-autoclaimer/README.md

 ### how do i help you with this group autoclaimer?
 commit changes. improve code, add new features, etc. everything will be appreciated, and authors will be mentioned!
+### when it will be out?
+i don't know. anytime soon!